 Tachyon provides a dedicated page where the 3rd party consumers can be enabled and managed by Tachyon Consumer Administrators, as described in Tachyon Platform 8.0 - Using Settings: Consumers page.

 Configuration Manager users can use all the features of Tachyon from within the Configuration Manager console.

 - Run questions and actions that target the devices in Configuration Manager collections.

-Tachyon can leverage the features of the industry-respected 1E Nomad to enable content to be downloaded to the Tachyon Agent device.
+Tachyon can leverage the features of the industry-respected 1E Nomad to enable content to be downloaded to the Tachyon client device.
 Using 1E Nomad provides the following benefits:

 - Significantly reduces the bandwidth required for delivering software